newatoms/beta/projects/team-introduction/post.md

 <img src="https://i.imgur.com/YEniqtv.jpg" width="100%" alt="The team in june">

-How could we ever presume to understand the world if no more than half of our team members have a significant degree, and even less of us has relevant work experience?
+How could we ever presume to add value to the world if no more than half of our team members have a significant degree, and even less of us has relevant work experience?

 We don't hire on experience, we hire on personality and mindset.